 \end{lemma} Hence, one can think of graded Lie words also as Lie trees, but keeping in mind that for odd $d$ the isomorphism $\omega_d$ introduces a sign.
-For the proof of the lemma see the end of Appendix~\ref{app:samelson}.
+We prove this lemma in Appendix~\ref{subsec:lem:lie-tree}.

-For $\underline{n}:=\{1,\dots,n\}$ we write $\Tree(n):=\Tree(\underline{n})$ and $\Lie(n):=\Lie(\underline{n})$.
-Their elements can alternatively be drawn in the plane as in Figure~\ref{fig:Jacobi-trees}: the root and leaves are attached to a fixed horizontal line according to their increasing label, with the root labelled by $0$ (the edges might intersecting, but this is not part of the data).
+For $\ul{n}\coloneqq\{1,\dots,n\}$ we write $\Tree(n)\coloneqq\Tree(\ul{n})$ and $\Lie(n)\coloneqq\Lie(\ul{n})$.
+Their elements can alternatively be drawn in the plane as in Figure~\ref{fig:Lie-trees}: the root and leaves are attached to a fixed horizontal line according to their increasing label, with the root labelled by $0$ (the edges might intersecting, but this is not part of the data).
 The vertex orientation is still induced from the plane.

-Using the $AS$ and $IHX$ relations repeatedly one can show that $\Lie(n)\cong\Z^{(n-1)!}$, with a basis given by trees from Figure~\ref{fig:left-normed} (ignoring red decorations for now) for various permutations $\sigma\in\mathcal{S}_{n-1}$, corresponding to left-normed Lie words $[x^{\sigma(1)},[x^{\sigma(2)},[\dots[x^{\sigma(n-1)},x^n]\dots]]]$.
-However, $\Lie(n)$ is also an interesting $\mathcal{S}_n$-representation, by permuting the leaf labels, giving the arity $n$ of the \emph{Lie operad}.
+Using the $AS$ and $IHX$ relations repeatedly one can show that $\Lie(n)\cong\Z^{(n-1)!}$, with a basis given by trees from Figure~\ref{fig:tree-left-normed} (ignoring red decorations for now) for various permutations $\sigma\in\mc{S}_{n-1}$, corresponding to left-normed Lie words $[x^{\sigma(1)},[x^{\sigma(2)},[\dots[x^{\sigma(n-1)},x^n]\dots]]]$.
+However, $\Lie(n)$ is also an interesting $\mc{S}_n$-representation, by permuting the leaf labels, giving the arity $n$ of the \emph{Lie operad}.